📊 The data:

-📊 The data: We surveyed local agents and found that the average real estate commission in Minnesota is 5.68%, which is higher than the national average of 5.49%.
+Our December 2023 survey of local agents found that the average real estate commission in Minnesota is 5.82%, which is higher than the national average of 5.49%.
 Calculate your estimated commission in Minnesota.

 There are usually two real estate agents involved in the real estate transactions of a home sale:

 - The seller's agent (also called the listing agent), who represents the home seller